Picture of Alex Cordova

 Importing item excerpts while using WP RSS Aggregator

-There are a lot of cool things you can do with WP RSS Aggregator and we have tutorials on how to import different types of content using the plugin.
+There are a lot of cool things you can do with WP RSS Aggregator and we have tutorials on how to add different types of sources using the plugin.
 Take the time to go through its settings and see how far it can get you in terms of automating content aggregation and curation.

 Conclusion